-Allen’s representative work includes the successful defense of a multi-million dollar insurance coverage and rescission suit by Lloyd’s of London; dismissal of a six-figure claim for retroactive premiums against the St. John Community Development Center; summary judgments (affirmed on appeal) against Essex Insurance Company and Liberty Mutual Fire Insurance Company for breach of their respective insurance contracts; trial verdicts against Allstate Fire and Casualty Insurance Company and Liberty Mutual for insurance bad faith; and numerous confidential five, six, and seven figure settlements reached in insurance disputes of all types (including residential and commercial property, commercial general liability, auto liability, errors and omissions, negligent procurement, and insurer bad faith).
-Allen has also represented criminal defendants in all stages of criminal proceedings, including on appeal.
+Allen’s representative work includes the successful defense of a multi-million dollar insurance coverage and rescission suit by Lloyd’s of London; the defeat of a sovereign immunity claim by the City of Sunrise; the dismissal of a six-figure claim for retroactive premiums against the St. John Community Development Center; summary judgments against Essex Insurance Company and Liberty Mutual Fire Insurance Company for breach of contract; trial verdicts against Allstate Fire and Casualty Insurance Company and Liberty Mutual for insurance bad faith; and numerous five, six, and seven figure settlements in cases of all kinds that involve questions of insurance coverage or insurer bad faith.
+Notable published opinions, orders, and articles include:

 - Liberty Mutual Fire Insurance Company v.
 MI Windows & Doors, 131 So.
 3d 15 (Fla.
 2d DCA 2013)

 - Benson v.
 QBE Insurance Company, 61 F. Supp.
 3d 1277 (S.D.
 Fla.
 Nov.
 21, 2014)

 - Certain Underwriters at Lloyds, London v.
 Coastal States Mortgage Corp., 598 Fed.
 Appx.
 735 (11th Cir.
 2015) & 2014 WL 11380937 (S.D.
 Fla.
 Apr.
 18, 2014)

 - MI Windows & Doors v.
 Liberty Mutual Company, 123 F. Supp.
 3d 1332 (M.D.
 Fla.
 2015) & 2016 WL 3883268 (M.D.
 Fla.
 Jul.
 18, 2016)